fletchjp/StateMachine/README.md

 This has now been extended to allow for run time values and also error reporting.

 The extensions have now been moved to the moustache library.

+## states_timers

+Timers example from the StateMachine library.